Not a member? Register.

 Lasers are also commonly used by ophthalmologists (eye specialists) for the treatment of certain eye conditions, and there are also now numerous private clinics offering laser treatment as a solution to short sightedness.

-Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that full field ablative laser skin resurfacing was performed in 37,849 treatments in the USA in 2018, an increase of 18.7% on 2017 statistics.
+Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that full field ablative laser skin resurfacing was performed in 31,033 treatments in the USA in 2019, a decrease of 18% on 2018 statistics.
+A significant increase in the use of fractional laser resurfacing during this same period may explain the sudden drop, however, all types of ablative and non-ablative laser treatments remain popular.

 Similar statistics are not available for the United Kingdom, but this procedure has probably declined in popularity due to the development of less aggressive light treatments aimed at skin rejuvenation.